Code-Institute-Submissions/BrassPhantoms/TESTING.md

 ## Responsiveness

-* To test the responsiveness of the site I used [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) on a number of devices.
+* To test the responsiveness of the site I used [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) on a number of devices and I also further checked responsivenss on [Responsive Design Checker](https://www.responsivedesignchecker.com/).

 ## Browser Compatibility